s3rius/FastAPI-template/README.md

 One of the coolest features is that this project is extremely configurable.
 You can choose between different databases and even ORMs, or you can even generate a project without a database!
-Currently SQLAlchemy 2.0, TortoiseORM, Piccolo and Ormar are supported.
+Currently SQLAlchemy 2.0, TortoiseORM, Piccolo, Ormar and Beanie are supported.

 This project can run as TUI or CLI and has excellent code documentation.